gabhijit/gabhijit-github-io-blog/content/2018/python-logging-deep-dive.md

 ```

 A couple of points to note here - `_log` function will be called looking at the current logging `LEVEL` of the logger and the handlers are called only if this is logger is `enabled` and any of the 'filters' associated with this logger allow the record to be passed.
-Question - why do all the work - when the logger is disabled?
+[Question - why do all the work - when the logger is disabled?](https://stackoverflow.com/questions/50453121/logger-disabled-check-much-later-in-python-logging-module-whats-the-rationale)

 ## `Handler` Class

 This class actually 'handles' the LogRecords emitted.
 Typically by calling the 'Formatter' for the LogRecord and then `emit`ing the record.
-A word about `emit` here is important - The Handler's handle method calls `emit` holding the Handler's lock, so it's important to pay attention to `emit` function isn't a blocking one.
+A word about `emit` here is important - The Handler's handle method calls `emit` holding the Handler's lock (see below), so it's important to pay attention to `emit` and try it as far as possible that it is not a blocking one.
 Some of the implementation of handlers actually have an `emit` function that is blocking.

-# Some Important Details
+Python 3.2 onwards there is a QueueHandler that implements a non-blocking `emit`.
+So it might be a good idea to consider using that.

+## `Formatter` Class

+## `Filter Class

+## `LoggerAdapter` Class

+# What happens when you do `import logging`

+When you do `import logging`, there are a number of things that happen under the hood.
+For example a `RootLogger` instance is created when the `logging` module is imported.
+Actually all the loggers created in a Python process form a hierarchy with `RootLogger` being at the 'root' of the hierarchy.

 Speak about when you are doing logging for a library, what's the approach you should take